jasonjgardner/babel-plugin-spaceless/README.md

 <body><main><nav><ul><li>Keep    this      whitespace      !</li></ul></nav><p>Howdy!<br>How&rsquo;s it going?</p></main></body>
 ```

+### ESLint

+Since you won't be using this module with `import`, you'll have to let ESLint know `spaceless` is an existing function.
+List it in a `/* global */` comment, like in the [example above](Usage), or within your ESLint configuration file.
+[See ESLint docs](https://eslint.org/docs/user-guide/configuring#specifying-globals) for more details on specifying
+globals.

 ## Attribution

 The source code is largely based on this article from WebEngage: [*Transforming our JavaScript code at build-time with Babel*](https://engineering.webengage.com/2016/07/15/babel/)

 ## Alternatives

 There's more than one way to skin a template literal.
-You might also be interested in these well-tested and more popular packages:
+You might also be interested in these well-tested and more popular
+packages:

 - [babel-plugin-dedent](https://github.com/MartinKolarik/babel-plugin-dedent)
 - `oneLine` from [common-tags](https://github.com/declandewet/common-tags#oneline)